 (Optional) Resource isolation and high availability

-If your workload requires read/write splitting or read-read separation, you can use the Hologres shared-storage multi-instance high availability (HA) solution.
+For read/write splitting or read-read separation, use the Hologres shared-storage multi-instance high availability (HA) solution.
 For more information, see Deploy primary and secondary instances for read/write splitting (shared storage).

-For example, for a 64-Core instance, you can configure a 32-Core primary instance to handle data writes and create a 32-Core read-only secondary instance to serve query requests.
-This setup achieves read/write splitting.
-If multiple applications require queries, you can use additional read-only secondary instances to achieve read-read separation.
+For example, with a 64-Core instance, you can configure a 32-Core primary instance for writes and a 32-Core read-only secondary instance for queries.
+To serve multiple query-intensive applications, add more read-only secondary instances for read-read separation.

 Next steps

-• To save costs on compute resources, you can switch the billing method from pay-as-you-go to subscription.
-For more information about pricing differences, see Billing overview.
-To learn how to change the billing method, see Switch between billing methods.
+To reduce compute costs, switch the billing method from pay-as-you-go to subscription.
+For pricing details, see Billing.
+To change the billing method, see Switch between billing methods.

 References